hawx1993/mock-stores/README.md

 ```
 ## Usage

-firstly,create mock directory, and then create your mock data js/json file in mock directory.
+firstly,create `mock` directory in your root directory, and then create your js/json file.
 Add this plugin in `webpack.config.js` file

 ```bash